 While the Society does not always have the necessary documentation to prove the entries in the report, persons submitting data are asked to indicate the source of the data; i.e., cite wills and their locations, specific census records, etc. It is this documentation which makes genealogical research valid.

-The second aspect of the CCS(NA) Genealogy Program involves the search process required in response to the varied queries which arrive by mail from all parts of the United States as well as from Canada, Great Britain, Australia, and New Zealand.
+The second aspect of the CCS(NA) Genealogy Program involves the search process required in response to the varied queries which arrive by mail from all parts of the United States as well as from Canada, the United Kingdom, Australia, and New Zealand.

 The first source consulted is, of course, the data bank of Family Group Sheets.
 Other sources in the Society's collection include the Clan Campbell Society (USA/North America) Journal, and a variety of books including George Frazer Black's The Surnames of Scotland (New York: The New York Public Library, 1974), Scots Kith and Kin (Edinburgh, Scotland: Albyn Press, nd), Rev. Henry Paton, ed.
 The Clan Campbell Abstracts of Entries Relating to Campbells in the Sheriff Court Books of Argyll at Inveraray, 8 vol. (Edinburgh, Scotland: Otto Schulze, 1913-1922), G. Harvey Johnston, The Heraldry of the Campbells (Inveraray, Argyll, Scotland: Beinn Bhuidhe Holdings, 1977, Herbert Campbell's unpublished genealogies of the various Campbell lines, and a wide variety of family and county histories.
 Alexander Warrack's A Scots Dialect Dictionary (Edinburgh, Scotland: W. & R. Chambers, 1911) and Francis H. Groome's Ordnance Gazetteer of Scotland, 6 vol. (Edinburgh, Scotland: Thomas C. Jack, Grange Publishing Works, 1882) also provide relevant and useful information.